george0st/Ff2Cql/nifi/cql-processor/docs/README.md

 You can use NiFi processor (nifi-cql-nar-*.nar).
 - ✅ **PutCQL** as NiFi v2 processor with controller, where inputs are FlowFiles

-## 2. PutCQL (NiFi processor)
+- ✅ **GetCQL** as NiFi v2 processor with controller, where outputs are FlowFiles

-### 2.1 Preconditions for usage
+### 1.1 Preconditions for usage

 You have to do these steps (only one-time action):
 1. You need the NAR file 'nifi-cql-nar-*.nar'
     - the last version is [here](./../output/)
 2. Import the *.nar file to the NiFi lib directory
     - expected location in Linux e.g. '/opt/nifi/current-nifi/lib'
     - expected location in Windows e.g. 'C:\Program Files\Apache\Nifi\lib'
 3. STOP NiFi
 4. START NiFi

+## 2. PutCQL (NiFi processor)

-### 2.2 Add controller and setup properties
+### 2.1 Add controller and setup properties

 ![CQLControllerService, select processor](https://github.com/george0st/Csv2Cql/blob/main/nifi/cql-processor/docs/assets/nifi_controller_service_add.png)